tinko26/ao/docs/source-code/index.md

 # DRAFT

+## General

+- written in C
+- standard C99, especially fixed-width integer types and boolean type and constants

 ## Usage

 - set up include directories properly
-- provide ao.h, that includes all required modules.
+- provide ao.h, that includes all required modules (and excludes everything that is not needed, therefore saving space and minimizing the footprint).

 ## Misc